awar7118/rails-cryptaul/README.md

 /db/jsondata/getjsons.rb file --> Parses data from coingecko Api endpoints. (called A and B for differentiation only)

-Endpoint A - gets all the coin data, such as the symbol, logo, current price and marketcap and more.
+Endpoint A - gets all the coin data, such as the symbol, logo, current price and market cap and more.

 Endpoint B - gets historical data for each cryptocurrency.
 This is the price each day for the past 365 days.